giuliano-macedo/tsp_dataset_brazilian_cities/README.md

 assuming a line conecting the cities
-* `states_gmaps.json` contains the name of the states and the distance in km of all possible pairs with the information from google regarding its distance, some combination results in NaN (example: all combinations to or from Acre and Amapá), due to non existing routes to the location.
+* `states_gmaps.json` contains the name of the states and the distance in km of all possible pairs with the information from google regarding its distance, some combination results in NaN (all combinations to or from Acre and Amapá), due to non existing routes to the location.
 * `states_merged.json` substitutes `states_gmaps.json` Nan from `states_line.json` distances

 ## Requirements